 Obviously this one is beyond your control, but if you live somewhere with rising property values, that could mean good things for you.
 Maybe you’ve been putting some home improvement projects on the back burner, or you have other reasons you’ve been waiting to take a cash-out refinance.
 This is a fine moment to check into it before rates go up.

 If you’re interested in learning more about how refinancing works and if it could be a good idea for you, check out the Better Guide to Refinance.
 It covers everything from how to determine your goals to how to shop around.
-As always, if you have questions, our Loan Consultants are here with answers.
+As always, if you have questions, our Mortgage Experts are here with answers.